If you’re a proud owner of a Keurig coffee maker, you know just how convenient and reliable these machines can be.

 Can you use tap water in Keurig?

-A: It is possible to use tap water in your Keurig coffee maker, but it is not recommended.
+It is possible to use tap water in your Keurig coffee maker, but it is not recommended.
 Tap water may contain minerals that can lead to mineral deposits and clogging, impacting the machine’s performance.
-For the best taste and to avoid potential maintenance issues, it is advisable to use filtered or bottled water instead.
+For the best taste and to avoid potential maintenance issues, use filtered or bottled water instead.

 What happens if you don’t clean your Keurig?

-Not cleaning your Keurig regularly can lead to the growth of bacteria, coffee build-up, and mold, which can result in a bad-tasting cup of coffee that lacks freshness.
-It can also cause leakages in your Keurig machine.
+Not cleaning your Keurig regularly can lead to the growth of bacteria, coffee build-up, and mineral buildup, which can result in a bad-tasting cup of coffee that lacks freshness.
+Mineral buildup can also cause leakages and damage your Keurig machine.